MANVSim/MANVSim/app/api/generated/doc/DefaultApi.md

 # **runLocationPutToPost**
 > runLocationPutToPost(runLocationPutToPostRequest)

 A player puts any location which is not a registered top-level location and places it into another selected location.
 It is designed to create a valuable state among all locations and player inventories.
 However an invalid use may create an invalid game state.
-Remember - The 'put_location_ids' list ALWAYS starts with the currents players location followed by a location out of his inventory.
-The 'to_location_ids' list ALWAYS starts with a top-level location (vehicle or patient).
+The 'put_location_ids' is an id list (as string) of location ids that identify a single location selected for transfer.
+The 'to_location_ids' is an id list (as string) of location ids that identify a single location in that the 'put_location' should be placed in.

 ### Example
 ```dart